-On 15 September 2017, the Applicant in the Proceeding made an application seeking orders dealing with, amongst other things, the form of lists of documents provided on discovery by the Respondents (Application).
-The relevant lists include claims for legal professional privilege made on behalf of QRx.
-Because the Application concerns claims for privilege made on behalf of QRx, QRx was joined to the Proceeding as a respondent on the basis that it be treated as a party to the Proceeding but only in respect of the Application and matters incidental thereto.
-On 18 September 2017, QRx was served with the Application and, accordingly, QRx is to be treated as a party to the Proceeding but only in respect of that Application.
+As referred to in the previous annual report, the Applicant in the group proceedings against the directors filed an application on 15 September 2017 seeking orders dealing with, amongst other things, the form of lists of discovery documents by the Respondents (Discovery List Application).

+The relevant lists included documents over which QRx made a claim for legal professional privilege.
+Because the Application concerned claims for privilege made on behalf of QRx, QRx was joined to the Proceeding as a respondent on the basis that it be treated as a party to the Proceeding but only in respect of the Application and matters incidental thereto.